 (1) The director of development services in consultation with the tax commissioner shall adopt rules for the administration of this section, including rules setting forth and governing the criteria for determining whether a motion picture production is a tax credit-eligible production; activities that constitute the production of a motion picture; reporting sufficient evidence of reviewable progress; expenditures that qualify as eligible production expenditures; a competitive process for approving credits; and consideration of geographic distribution of credits.
 The rules shall be adopted under Chapter 119. of the Revised Code.

 (2) The director may require a reasonable application fee to cover administrative costs of the tax credit program.
-The fees collected shall be credited to the motion picture tax credit program operating fund, which is hereby created in the state treasury.
-The motion picture tax credit program operating fund shall consist of all grants, gifts, fees, and contributions made to the director for marketing and promotion of the motion picture industry within this state.
-The director shall use money in the fund to pay expenses related to the administration of the Ohio film office and the credit authorized by this section and sections 5726.55., 5733.59 , 5747.66, and 5751.54 of the Revised Code.
+The fees collected shall be credited to the business assistance fund created in section 122.174 of the Revised Code.
+All grants, gifts, fees, and contributions made to the director for marketing and promotion of the motion picture industry within this state shall also be credited to the fund.
+The director shall use money in the fund to pay expenses related to the administration of the Ohio film office and the credit authorized by this section and sections 5726.55, 5733.59, 5747.66, and 5751.54 of the Revised Code.

 Amended by 129th General AssemblyFile No.186, HB 510, §1, eff.
 3/27/2013.